Mechanical-Advantage/ZumoTraining/03-ComingThrough/README.md

 2. Open this *folder* in VSCode, then click on "03-ComingThrough.ino".
 On Mac, click "Win32" in the lower right corner and change your configuration to "Mac"

 3. Try uploading the template sketch.
 The LCD shows the 6 values from the proximity sensors (see the reference page for information on what this means).
-The top row shows the values from the left emitter and the bottom row shows the values from the right emitter.
-Each row shows the left, front, and right sensors in order.
+The top row shows the values from the front sensor, and the left and right numbers show the left emitters + left sensor and right emitters + right sensor.
+The two numbers in the center show the left sensor + right emitters and the right sensor + left emitters.

 4. Experiment by moving objects around the Zumo to get a sense of what each value indicates.
 You can also press A to start driving forwards.
 The Zumo will automatically stop when it detects an object in front of it.